-FIRST SELECTION GROUP: Students with the lowest student aid index (SAI) who will also receive Pell Grants in that award year.
+- FIRST SELECTION GROUP: Students with the lowest student aid index (SAI) who will also receive Pell Grants in that award year. - A student who receives a Pell Grant at any time in the award year may be awarded an FSEOG for that award year; the student does not have to receive a Pell Grant in the same payment period as the

-award year; the student does not have to receive a Pell Grant in the same payment period as the FSEOG.
+FSEOG.
 For example, in the case of a student who receives a Pell Grant and then reaches his or her LEU, the student may still be awarded the full academic year.